Idaho Learner’s Permit: A First-Time Teen Driver Guide

 • Unrestricted

-The first step in getting your Idaho driver’s license is getting a supervised instruction permit or SIP.
+A supervised instruction permit or SIP is the first step in getting your Idaho driver’s license.
 This guide shares the full process.

 Teens can apply for their supervised instruction permit at 14 1/2 to 17 years old.